stinkytoe/bevy_ldtk_asset/README.md

 ### Conventions

-When possible, we will convert items to a Bevy compatible format.
+When possible, we will convert LDtk items to a Bevy compatible format.

 - Fields describing a color will be stored as a [bevy color](https://docs.rs/bevy/latest/bevy/color/enum.Color.html)
 - If the field describes a location in space, we will use an [I64Vec2](https://docs.rs/bevy/latest/bevy/math/struct.Vec2.html)